Massively multiplayer online game: Racing

 MMOR means massively multiplayer online racing.
 Currently there are only a small number of racing-based MMOGs, including iRacing, Kart Rider, Test Drive Unlimited, Project Torque, Drift City and Race or Die.
-Other notable MMORs included Upshift Strikeracer, Motor City Online and Need for Speed: World, all of which have since shut down.
+Other notable MMORs included The Crew, Upshift Strikeracer, Motor City Online and Need for Speed: World, all of which have since shut down.
 The Trackmania series is the world's largest MMO racing game and holds the world record for "Most Players in a Single Online Race".
 Although Darkwind: War on Wheels is more combat-based than racing, it is also considered an MMOR.

 Casual

 Many types of MMO games can be classified as casual, because they are designed to appeal to all computer users (as opposed to subgroup of frequent game buyers), or to fans of another game genre (such as collectible card games).
 Such games are easy to learn and require a smaller time commitment than other game types.
 Other popular casual games include simple management games such as The Sims Online or Kung Fu Panda World.

-MMORPGs, or massively multiplayer online puzzle games, are based entirely on puzzle elements.
+MMOPGs, or massively multiplayer online puzzle games, are based entirely on puzzle elements.
 They are usually set in a world where the players can access the puzzles around the world.
 Most games that are MMOPGs are hybrids with other genres.
 Castle Infinity was the first MMOG developed for children.
 Its gameplay falls somewhere between puzzle and adventure.

 There are also massively multiplayer collectible card games: Alteil, Astral Masters and Astral Tournament.
 Other MMOCCGs might exist (Neopets has some CCG elements) but are not as well known.

 Alternate reality games (ARGs) can be massively multiplayer, allowing thousands of players worldwide to co-operate in puzzle trials and mystery solving.
 ARGs take place in a unique mixture of online and real-world play that usually does not involve a persistent world, and are not necessarily multiplayer, making them different from MMOGs.